goldmermaid/MLU-MLOps-Lab/README.md

   * you don’t need to change other settings but go ahead to “Create bucket”.

-Then, we will need to upload the CloudFormantion `.yaml` files into this bucket.
+Then, we will need to upload the CloudFormation `.yaml` files into this bucket.
 We have a set of sample scripts for you - [`MLOps Labs.zip`](https://github.com/goldmermaid/MLU-MLOps-Lab/raw/main/MLOps%20Labs.zip).
 This `.zip` file includes all the CloudFormation `.yml` files and sub `.zip` files to automate the overall pipelines.
 Let's *download* and *unzip* the `MLOps Labs.zip`; Next, we *upload* the above `.yml` and `.zip` files to the S3 bucket you just created.
 After uploading the files, the S3 bucket looks like:

 <p align="center">
   <img src="imgs/s3_upload.png" alt="drawing" width="500"/>